A unit of measurement spanning the length of an entire John Silver.

 The show remained trapped in the dark and muddy waters of syndication through July 2, 1961.
 It was finally picked up by CBS, set to premier on October 1 of that very year.
 However, Frank Stanton, president of CBS, was concerned that the highbrow premise might overshadow the capricious and horribly racist Amos n’ Andy show.
 After many acrimonious and bitter clashes between Stanton and creator Walter R. Brooks, a compromise was at long last forged.

-Brooks would get full screen credit for the revamped show, while Stanton would assure the spirit of the original lived on in its new, Nielsen-friendly premise: a young architect by the name of Wilber Post goes stark-fucking-batshit-insane and, under orders from a talking horse, systematically destroys his life and the fragile relationships of those around him.
+assure the spirit of the original lived on in its new, Nielsen-friendly premise: a young architect by the name of Wilber Post goes stark-fucking-batshit-insane and, under orders from a talking horse, systematically destroys his life and the fragile relationships of those around him.

 In a sense, this made Frank Stanton the Plato of his time.
 Making Quentin Tarantino the Frank Stanton of his time.
 Thus, once again, making Plato the Quentin Tarantino of his time, and effectively sending our discourse into a full, inescapable, never-ending nightmare of a Möbius Strip.